-This particular water heater was over 15 years old, however even in new heaters water in the tank and become discolored.
-It’s good idea to flush out a periodically as part part of maintenance, annually or even more frequently.
+This particular water heater was over 15 years old.
+However, even in new heaters, water in the tank can become discolored.
+It’s a good idea to flush your tank out periodically as part of a good maintenance program, annually or even more frequently.

-Problems of corroded pipes and or deteriorating pipes can accelerate sediment buildup and then coloration of sludge and sediment in the hot water heater tank.
-For electric water heaters sediment can actually build up on the actual heating element or electrode.
-Build up on the electrode lowers efficiency of the water heater because it is sensually insulates the electrode instead of allowing it to directly adjacent water.
-As well this scenario will hasten the deterioration of the electrode.
+Corroded or deteriorating pipes can accelerate sediment build-up and then discoloration due to sludge and sediment in the hot water heater tank.
+For electric water heaters, sediment can actually build up on the heating element or electrode.
+Build-up on the electrode lowers efficiency of the water heater because essentially insulates the electrode instead of allowing it to directly heat the adjacent water.
+Additionally, this scenario will hasten the deterioration of the electrode.